 15.4.
 Coherence - internal

-Data sent to EGR must be internally consistent as far as possible taking into account the different applicable methodologies.
+Data sent to the EGR must be internally consistent to the extent possible, considering the different applicable methodologies.

-There is a set of standard quality checks that are routinely perform at national level before transmitting the data to Eurostat:
+A set of standard quality checks is routinely performed at the national level before transmitting the data to Eurostat.

-• check that it is the latest information available for the reference date,
+Ensuring that the latest available information is used for the reference date;

-• check all characteristics of the legal units in different administrative data,
+Checking all characteristics of the legal units across different administrative data;

 EGR data are mandatory for the NSA and provided by the national statistical business registers staff; no additional costs or burden on enterprises are created.